DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 - Make sure you have the Aggregation layer and the certificates set up as per the requirements section.
 - Always make sure the metrics you want to autoscale on are available.
-As you create the HPA, the DCA parses the manifest and queries Datadog to try to fetch the metric.
+As you create the HPA, the Datadog Cluster Agent parses the manifest and queries Datadog to try to fetch the metric.
 If there is a typographic issue with your metric name or if the metric does not exist within your Datadog application the following error is raised:
 ```
 2018-07-03 13:47:56 UTC | ERROR | (datadogexternal.go:45 in queryDatadogExternal) | Returned series slice empty
 ```
-You can check in the ConfigMap used to store and share the HPA state by the DCA:
+You can check in the ConfigMap used to store and share the HPA state by the Datadog Cluster Agent:
-`kubectl get cm datadog-hpa -o yaml`
+`kubectl get cm datadog-custom-metrics -o yaml`
 yields:
 ```
 apiVersion: v1